easysoftware/developer-portal-devs/docs/Getting_started/Support-and-tools.md

 # Tools and support

-*In this article we will look closer at tools used in Easy Software and where you can get support*
+*In this article we will look closer at tools used in Easy Software and where you can get support.*

 ---